bitlogik/uniblow/README.md

 To access the direcory where the HDseed is stored, see the *BasicFile device* section above.

+### Ledger

+A Ledger hardware device can be used only with Ethereum/EVM like chain (ETH, BSC, MATIC, FTM, CELO, AVAX and ARB).

+The Ledger needs to be unlocked and run the Ethereum app.
+The address displayed in the wallet can be checked on the Ledger with a dedicated UI button.
+The Uniblow wallet has a tokens list integrated, which allows to send thousands of tokens without enabling the "blind signing features".

+In case you use Uniblow with the Ledger on a dapp (with WalletConnect option), the transactions can require the "blind signing" option to be enabled in the Ledger.
+In this case, a dedicated modal will appear asking you to activate this, and you need to make the transaction again after the option activation.

+On Linux, the udev rules needs to be allowed for the Ledger USB device.
+Run [this official script](https://raw.githubusercontent.com/LedgerHQ/udev-rules/master/add_udev_rules.sh) as root to allow the Ledger device.

 ## Special wallet options

 ### ERC20